Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 In its natural habitat, the money tree enjoys high temperatures.
 Even as houseplants, the money tree prefers warm temperatures ranging between 65-80°F

-During the dormant period, the temperatures drop significantly, and that can cause various problems if your money tree is exposed to it.
+During the dormant period, the temperatures drop significantly, which can cause various problems if your money tree is exposed to it.

-Winter comes with low temperatures, frost, cold drafts, and all that is harmful to your money tree.
+Winter comes with low temperatures, frost, cold drafts, and everything harmful to your money tree.

-Therefore, you need to keep your money tree indoors in winter and not expose it to the low temperatures.
-Try to increase the temperature by placing your plant a few feet away from the fireplace or the furnace.
+Therefore, you must keep your money tree indoors in winter and not expose it to low temperatures.
+Increase the temperature by placing your plant a few feet away from the fireplace or the furnace.

-The money tree is a humidity-loving tropical plant that requires humidity levels of at least 50%.
+The money tree is a humidity-loving tropical plant that requires at least 50% humidity levels.

 The humidity levels become extremely low during winter, and there are different ways of adding humidity to your money tree.